 Exporting and building a Unity Visual Studio solution

-If you don't intend on using the system keyboard in your application, our recommendation is to use D3D as your application will use slightly less memory and have a slightly faster launch time.
-If you are using the TouchScreenKeyboard API in your project to use the system keyboard, you need to export as XAML.
+If your app doesn't need the system keyboard, our recommendation is to use D3D so that your app uses slightly less memory and a faster launch time.
+However, if you're using the system keyboard through the TouchScreenKeyboard API, you need to export the project as XAML.

 How to export from Unity

-- When you are ready to export your project from Unity, open the File menu and select Build Settings...
+- When you're ready to export your project from Unity, open the File menu and select Build Settings...

-- Click Add Open Scenes to add your scene to the build.
+- Select Add Open Scenes to add your scene to the build.